Accelerated Learning with Robustness to Adversarial Regressors: Numerical experiments

 \subsection{Image deblurring problem}

-In this section, we consider a variant of the image deblurring problem of Beck and Teboulle \cite{Beck_2009}, with a time-varying blur.
+In this section, we consider a variant of the image deblurring problem of Beck and Teboulle \citep{Beck_2009}, with a time-varying blur.
 All processing is done in the \emph{frequency domain} in which the unknown true image is denoted as $\theta^*$, the measured blurry version is represented as $y_k=\phi_k^T\theta^*$, where the blur is represented as the regressor $\phi_k$.
 We consider the fully adversarial setting where $\phi_k$ may be affected due to issues in the communication system, changes in lighting, or any other adversarial effects.
 For the purposes of the presented results, we consider a scalar multiplicative perturbation $\delta_k$, which results in a frequency domain blur representation as $\phi_k = \delta_k\odot\text{blur\_operator}(P_k)$, where $P_k$ is a known point spread function.
 We employ the same squared loss function as in \eqref{e:Squared_Loss_N}.
-A complete description of the problem formulation is provided in Appendix \ref{ImageDeblurringStatement}, alongside additional numerical experiments with time-varying point spread functions.
+A complete description of the problem formulation is provided in \citep[Appendix \ref{ImageDeblurringStatement}]{Gaudio_arXiv_2020}, alongside additional experiments with noisy measurements.